zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Juan says, however, “It’s not sunny today.
 He doesn ’t need sunscreen.”
 Juan says the sun isn’t even shining today.
 You don’t ha ve to worry about that.
 Angela, however, continues, “And here are four wate r bottles to make sure he stays hydrated and doesn’t get heatstroke.”
 “To be hydrated” (hydrated) means to have enough water so that you don’t get sick.

-“Heatstroke” (stroke) is a dangerous medical condit ion caused by the human body getting too hot, and that can happen if you ar e out in the sun and if you’re not drinking water – at least, that’s what Angela t hinks.
+“Heatstroke” (stroke) is a dangerous medical condit ion caused by the human body getting too hot, and that can happen if you are out in the sun and if you’re not drinking water – at least, that’s what Angela t hinks.
 Juan says, “One of the other parents is bringing drinks for the kids.”
 In other words, Davy doesn’t need to bring his own water.
 One of the other parents wi ll bring water.

 Angela says, “Make sure Davy warms up and cools dow n before and after the game.”
 What Angela means here is that she wants Dav y to warm up before the game and cool down after the game.
 “To warm up” her e refers to gradually increasing your physical activity before exercising  or playing some sort of sport.
 Many athletes – people who play sports – warm up be fore the main activity or the main thing they are doing in their exercising or in  their sporting activity.